 She smiled and I smiled because the water, high fructose corn syrup and red dye #2 ice pops were from Costco.
 But, I’ve learned when a mom questions me about food the simplest way to shut them up is to just say, “Whole Foods.”

 Sidebar time – Sorry I know it slows the story down, but I feel I must take a moment to add in this rant.
 Curse you Williams Sonoma for taking a simple thing of summer beauty like a box of popsicles that cost me all of $2.00 and ruining it with your $50 Zoku Quick Pop Maker.
 It started last summer when every mom was talking about making her own gourmet, organic popsicles for her kids with her Zoku.
 As in, “OMG, I just made the best beet juice and carrot Zoku pops ever.”
 Gag.
 Now it’s white trash to grab a 150 count bag of Otter Pops out of your fridge.
 Frozen ice has gone fancy.
 Suburban popsicles are now homemade veggie juices sweetened with stevia.
 Way to go, Williams Sonoma.
 Thanks for killing another part of the innocence of summer.
 Okay, I got that out of my system and I feel way better.
 Now, back my story.

 The next mom to irritate me was Zillow.
 Zillow is a former realtor (brought down by the economic collapse and currently a co-founder of a Cupcakery) who goes around telling everyone what their home is currently worth.
 She’s a soothsayer of doom because right now most people’s houses aren’t worth what they should be and really is it ever a good time to tell someone that they’re “this close” to being upside down on their mortgage?
-Zillow greeted me with a, “You’ll never sell this house until you get some granite in that kitchen.”
+Zillow greeted me with a, “You’ll never sell this house until you get some marble in that kitchen.”